 Other nonprofit and CBOs, outside of Legal Aid and 211 San Diego, account for only 1 percent of EPP service referrals.
-SDHC and Legal Aid, through the EPC and other networks, have partnerships with several CBOs who work within the housing stability realm.
+SDHC and Legal Aid, through the network of tenant service providers working to prevent evictions and other networks, have partnerships with several CBOs who work within the housing stability realm.
 These organizations and relationships can be more effectively leveraged to serve as an EPP client services referral source.